JGoard/UNCAsheville_Lunabotics_2021/README.md

 # Lunabotics Github for Backhoe Arm and Wheel Assemblies

+4/8/2021
+ ROS Odometry control has been given to at least one side of the rover, needs pins for rovers other side of motor control.
+ Wheel Node Teensy will now control hardware interrupts from a hall effect channel of DC motors driving rover to gain an accurate pose.

 3/25/2021
  Teensy Arm Node is setup now to communicate with multiple encoders, as well as having dualshock4 integration with ROS in order to control it (creds to Nick Schneider)